 As benefits in kind effectively increase your salary, there may be National Insurance contributions (NICs) to be paid on them, although it’s important to note these contributions will be paid by the company, not the individual.

 P11Ds are filed by the employer, not the employee – although, for many freelancers and contractors, they’re one and the same.

 When do I need to file a P11D?

 Helpfully, P11D filings aren’t dependent on your company year, and must all be filed by 6th July following the tax year in question.
-So, for example, your P11D for the tax year running April 2017 to April 2018 must be filed by 6th July 2019.
+So, your P11D for the tax year running 6th April 2018 to 5th April 2019 must be filed by 6th July 2019.
 Any tax due must be paid to HMRC by the 22nd July each year.

 What needs to be included in a P11D?

-Generally speaking, items the company pays for that the employee benefits from need to be included on the P11D form.
-Expenses and benefits that need to be recorded include:
+Generally speaking, any items the company pays for and that the employee benefits from need to be included on the P11D form.
+Expenses and benefits that need to be reported to HMRC are:

 - Company cars

 - Other loans